About this website

 Hook Action Against Overdevelopment was formed when it became apparent that the village of Hook was under attack from multiple directions.
 Villagers were aware that 500 dwellings in North East Hook were included within the draft Local Plan.
 Whilst this number represented an unfair proportion of Hart’s housing need being directed at Hook, the need for additional housing is understood and the majority of residents were accepting.

 Several concerned residents started to look into the situation further, attending both Parish and District council meetings, talking to the Parish and District Councillors, writing letters to the council and our MP to seek clarification, and reading extensively.
-The more you find out about the situation that Hook is in, the more concerning it becomes.
+The more we found out about the situation that Hook was in, the more concerning it became.

-It is clear that Hook is not alone with this problem either, there are communities up and down the country experiencing the same situation.
-The root cause of the problems is the NPPF (National Planning Policy Framework) that has been introduced by this Government as it strives to boost the economy and growth through housebuilding.
-This puts huge pressure on councils to approve applications from developers, and the situation is exacerbated by the lack of a Local Plan.
-Hart District does not have a Local Plan – its draft plan was rejected.
+It was clear that Hook was not alone with this problem either, there were communities up and down the country experiencing the same situation.
+The root cause of the problems being the NPPF (National Planning Policy Framework) that had been introduced by the Government at the time as it strove to boost the economy and growth through housebuilding.
+This put pressure on councils to approve applications from developers, and the situation was exacerbated by the lack of a Local Plan.
+Hart District did not have a Local Plan – its draft plan had been rejected.

 Hook Action Against Overdevelopment was formed by the disparate groups from across the village joining forces and agreeing objectives as follows: